quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/es/content/chapter3/section1.md

 In any cryptographic scenario, two honest parties, Alice and Bob, want to exchange information in a private way.
-There is also a third dishonest party, the eavesdropper, also called Eve, that wants to read this information.
+There is also a third dishonest party, the eavesdropper, called Eve, that wants to read this information.
 Assume in what follows that Alice and Bob share a secret key, that is, a list of perfectly correlated bits which Eve has no information about.
 The secret